 We had a cordial but unvarnished debate, while our boss listened.
 I was elated when I learned that my co-worker continued to read my articles after our discussion.

-The underlying problem with all arguments atheists make is that they speak as a created being against the existence of their Creator.
+The underlying problem with all arguments made by atheists is that they speak as a created being against the existence of their Creator.
 It doesn’t matter what logic you build upon this fundamental fallacy; at some point, it all crashes down.

 God summed up this atheistic argument in Isaiah 29:16 (ESV): You turn things upside down!
 Shall the potter be regarded as the clay, that the thing made should say of its maker, “He did not make me”; or the thing formed say of him who formed it, “He has no understanding”?